CSR Charter ⅢBeing a Good Corporate Citizen Contributing to Society

 Osaka Gas employees and alumni traveled to elementary, junior and senior high schools to teach lessons on energy and the environment in order to help children think about and understand increasingly important environmental issues.
-About 30 Osaka Gas instructors tour about 200 schools a year to offer two programs, including Eco Cooking.
+Osaka Gas instructors tour about 210 schools a year to offer two programs, including Eco Cooking.
 In FY2109, a total of 856 teaching sessions were held, in which 24,016 elementary school and junior high school students participated.

-In addition, Osaka Gas runs the Gas Science Museum (located on the premises of the Senboku LNG Terminal) and the Himeji Gas Energy Hall (at the Himeji LNG Terminal), where visitors can learn about energy and the environment.
-The total number of visitors to both museums in FY2017 climbed to about 58,000 (Himeji: 12,975; Senboku: 45,341).
+In addition, Osaka Gas runs the Gas Science Museum (located on the premises of the Senboku LNG Terminal) where visitors can learn about energy and the environment.

 Participation in Society